Home Heating Dos and Don’ts

 - Use space heaters for the majority of your home’s heating.
 Careful instructions must be followed while using a space heater.
 With the majority of house fires occurring as the result of space heater use, it is better to minimize your risk by using as few as possible in your home.

 - Leave space heaters unattended.
+The heat they provide is very concentrated and pose as a serious fire hazard.
 For a comprehensive list of space heater safety tips, check out our blog here.